Is the Use of Whips Ethical or Necessary?

 My Use of Whips

 Many of Florida’s ranches are still vast and have diverse landscapes.
-Florida Cracker cattle (as well as other breeds) roam nearly wild on these large tracts of land and require immense effort to gather.
+Florida Cracker cattle (as well as other breeds) still roam freely on these large tracts of land and require immense effort to gather.
 Do all these folks treat animals humanely?
 No, certainly not.
 But that doesn’t discredit the folks who practice good stewardship.

 So, Is it Ethical?